First Central American Civil War: 1827

+1828

 In April 1828, Morazán went to El Salvador with a force of 1,400 men.
-This group of militants, known as the Protective Allied Army of the Law, was made up of small groups of Hondurans, Nicaraguans, and Salvadorans who contributed their own tools of war, others with the support of the Indians who served as infantry.
+This group of militants, known as the Protective Allied Army of the Law, was made up of small groups of Hondurans, Nicaraguans, and Salvadorans who contributed their own tools of war, others with the support of the Indigenous people who served as infantry.
 Some volunteers followed their liberal convictions, others worked for a political leader, others simply hoped to earn something for their efforts after the war ended.
 This was the combination of forces that joined Morazán in his fight against federal troops.

 While the Salvadoran army faced off against federal forces in San Salvador, Morazán settled in the eastern part of the state.
-On July 6, Morazán defeated Colonel Vicente Domínguez's troops at the El Gualcho ranch.
-In his memoirs, Morazán described the battle as follows:
+On 6 July, Morazán defeated Colonel Vicente Domínguez's troops at the El Gualcho ranch.

-Morazán kept fighting around San Miguel defeating every platoon sent by General Arzú from San Salvador.
-The defeats convinced Arzú to leave Colonel Montúfar in charge of San Salvador and to personally deal with Morazán.
+Morazán kept fighting around San Miguel defeating every platoon sent by Arzú from San Salvador.
+The defeats convinced Arzú to leave Montúfar in charge of San Salvador and to personally deal with Morazán.
 When the liberal caudillo became aware of Arzú's movements, he left for Honduras to recruit more troops.
-On September 20, General Arzú was near the Lempa River with five hundred men in search of Morazán when he learned that his forces had capitulated in Mejicanos and San Salvador.
+On 20 September 20, Arzú was near the Lempa River with five hundred men in search of Morazán when he learned that his forces had capitulated in Mejicanos and San Salvador.

 Meanwhile, Morazán returned to El Salvador with a respectable army.
-General Arzú, fighting illness, fled back to Guatemala, leaving his troops under the command of Lieutenant Colonel Antonio de Aycinena.
+Arzú, fighting illness, fled back to Guatemala, leaving his troops under the command of Lieutenant Colonel Antonio de Aycinena.
 The colonel and his troops were marching towards Honduran territory when they were intercepted by Morazán's men in San Antonio.
-On October 9, Aycinena was forced to surrender.
+On 9 October, Aycinena was forced to surrender.
 With the capitulation of San Antonio, El Salvador was finally free of federal troops.
-On October 23, General Morazán made his triumphal entry into the Plaza de San Salvador.
-A few days later, he marched in Ahuachapán, to organize the army with goal of overthrowing conservative aristocrats and ecclesiastics from power in Guatemalan territory and implanting a constitutional order to restore order to the Central American Federation.
+On 23 October, Morazán made his triumphal entry into the San Salvador Plaza.
+A few days later, he marched in Ahuachapán, to organize the army with goal of overthrowing conservative aristocrats and ecclesiastics from power in Guatemalan territory and implanting a constitutional order to restore order to the federal republic.

-On October 20, 1828, the government of Aycinena appointed Antonio José de Irisarri as Minister of War, with the rank of colonel, to restore discipline in the ranks of the Guatemalan army.
+On 20 October 1828, the government of Aycinena appointed Antonio José de Irisarri as Minister of War, with the rank of colonel, to restore discipline in the ranks of the Guatemalan Army.
 Irisarri was taken prisoner and was only saved from execution when a soldier pleaded for his life; He was sent on foot to San Salvador bound by arms, where he was imprisoned for nine months.

-Upon learning Irisarri's capture, the conservative governor of Guatemala, Mariano de Aycinena y Piñol, attempted to negotiate with Morazán.
+Upon learning Irisarri's capture, Aycinena attempted to negotiate with Morazán.
 As he was determined to end the hegemony of the aristocrats and ecclesiastics Guatemalans, Morazán did not accept any deal.
-Aycinena, seeing that he could not find a peaceful solution, wrote to his fellow citizens: